Bangor University: Development of new schools

 In 2021 the Welsh Government announced plans to expand medical teaching at the university in collaboration with Cardiff University School of Medicine, to establish an independent medical school in North Wales following several years of delivering the franchised C21 North Wales for Cardiff.
 The independent North Wales Medical School admitted its first intake of 80 students in September 2024.

-In 2025, the Albert Guday foundation donated £10.5 million to the university, for the redevelopment of Bangor Business School.
-It will be used to fund a new premises and the school will be renamed to the Albert Guday Business School.
+In 2025, the Albert Gubay foundation donated £10.5 million to the university, for the redevelopment of Bangor Business School.
+It will be used to fund a new premises and the school will be renamed to the Albert Gubay Business School.